 Parcels by Property Class represent the number of parcels in a given area, by each type of parcel.
-Information is from Cuyahoga County Fiscal Office, and is available from 2000 onward.
+Information is from Cuyahoga County Fiscal Office.
 Types of parcels are described below.

 Residential parcels include all parcels of land with single-family, two-family, three-family, four-family, condominiums, and mobile homes.